COMP208-Team-16-2022-23/Demo-Documentation/docs/guide/all-in-one.md

   - Error Convergence Conditions: Tolerance for stopping criterion
   - Maximum Number of Iterations: Hard limit on iterations within solver, or -1 for no limit

-##### Decision Tree

-A decision tree is a flowchart-like structure in which each internal node represents a test on an attribute, each branch represents the outcome of the test, and each leaf node represents a class label (decision taken after computing all attributes).

-###### Input and Output

-- Input: The variables as features are fixed or quantitative variables, and the variable as target is a fixed variable.
-- Output: The structure of the decision tree constructed by the model and the evaluation effect of the model classification.

 ## Forum